 Alaskan Scaber-Stalk (Leccinum Alaskanum)

 The Alaskan Scaber-Stalk mushrooms are typically found under birch or spruce trees in mossy areas.
 The mushrooms are characterized by their distinctive appearance, featuring a grayish brown cap with dirty looking stems covered in tiny black dots.
 While Alaskan Scaber-Stalk mushrooms are considered edible by some foragers, they are not as widely consumed as other mushroom species.
 Some folks report having severe stomach issues while others say they taste fine dehydrated.
-I suppose the Jury is still out on this Alaskan mushroom.
+I suppose the jury is still out on this Alaskan mushroom.

 Gray Fire Morel (Morchella Tomentosa)

-Gray fire morels, also known as fire morels or ash morels, are a sought after species of mushroom found in Alaska.
+The Gray fire morels, also known as fire morels or ash morels, are a sought after species of mushroom found in Alaska.
 These distinctive fungi typically appear in the aftermath of forest fires, often emerging in burnt areas with ash-rich soil.
 They are known for their unique appearance, with a gray or blackish cap covered in a network of ridges and pits.

 In Alaska, gray fire morels typically begin to appear in late spring or early summer.
 They can be found in a variety of cool moist forested habitats, such as mixed coniferous and deciduous forests.